wesleyZero/wesleyZero/README.md

 ## <div align="center"> 👽 Hello 🖖
 I'm Wesley.
-I'm a chemical engineer that would love to get into software development.
+I'm a chemical engineer that loves to code.